-How to Properly Dispose of Your Air Conditioner
+How to Properly Dispose of an Air Conditioner in Illinois

 The Environmental Protection Agency

 Cooling refrigerants are a universal feature of air conditioners, regardless of the model.
 According to the Environmental Protection Agency, hydrochlorofluorocarbon (HCFC) is commonly found in many air conditioning units and dehumidifiers.
 This is an ozone-depleting substance that, if released, can degrade the ozone layer and be harmful to the environment.